hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 Chances are the periodic auto repeating search supported by the modular browser based version of the program will trigger the search only when the user is actively using the system and inturn potentially the browser.
-Else the browser may decide to pause/stop such background logics on its own to avoid overloading the local system or to conserve power or ... so.
+Else the browser may decide to pause/stop such background logics on its own to avoid overloading the local system or to conserve power or ... so, especially on mobile or other such power constrained systems.

    Firefox mobile has a issue/bug with setInterval (i.e periodic call backs), so auto repeating search wont work with it.
-Also even on Chrome mobile/android, these callbacks are not called when required, instead one call will be made, as and when the browser is visible/active again.
+Also even on Chrome mobile/android, these callbacks are not called as specified in setInterval, instead one call will be made, as and when the browser is visible /active again.

-NotifyMe option in the Browser based version of this logic is experimental and doesnt work in many of the setups.
+NotifyMe option in the Browser based version of this logic is experimental and currently works mostly on desktop or equivalent environments(chromebook) and not on mobile/similar environments.
+This allows notification to be generated locally for the user, which they can see from their GUI systems notifications panel.

-   Seems to work with Chrome and Firefox on Chromebook (checked) and potentially logically hopefully on desktops (need to check).
-However mobile versions of Chrome ie on Android doesnt seem to support the same and some discussions on the web, seem to indicate that one needs to use service workers wrt android chrome.
-Even thou I can understand the reason given for needing service worker, at the same time I dont see any reason as to why the system/browser cant adopt orphan notifications with limited interactivity support wrt such orphaned notifications on the mobile environments.
+   Notification api seems to work with Chrome/Firefox on Desktop/Chromebook (checked to some extent) and potentially logically hopefully on windows/mac also (need to check).

+   However mobile versions of Chrome ie on Android doesnt seem to support the same and some discussions/docs on the web, seem to indicate that one needs to use service workers wrt android chrome.
+Even thou I can understand the reason given for needing service worker, (rather it has its use with interactive notifications) at the same time I dont see any reason as to why system/browser cant adopt orphan notifications with limited interactivity support needs on the mobile environments.

+      And by allowing setInterval based callbacks to be categorised into different classes, they could even allow simple kinds of low overhead and low complexity background logics even on mobile/power constrained devices; especially where other aspects of service workers are not needed.

    Thus with a relatively simple and logically sane fix at the system-notification level, google can ensure a relatively uniform behaviour across desktop and mobile from the same simple js code.
 Why oh why google u arent taking such a path???
+Same is also applicable to firefox.

 Program Versions